Can You Re-Stucco Over Existing Stucco? The Rules of Resurfacing

 Get a free on-site assessment from a licensed contractor. $0 deposit, no obligation.

-If your home has original, porous stucco that has never been painted, we can often pressure wash it (to remove dirt/oxidation) and apply a Bonding Agent.
-This glue-like primer ensures the new finish adheres to the old.
+If your home has original, highly porous stucco that has never been painted, we can often pressure wash it aggressively (to remove dirt and oxidation) and apply a Bonding Agent.
+This chemical glue-like primer ensures the new finish adheres to the old.

 Scenario B: Painted Stucco (The Standard)

 Most homes in SoCal have been painted at least once.
-You cannot stucco directly over paint.
+You cannot apply traditional cement stucco directly over exterior paint.
+The cement will only stick to the paint film; when the paint eventually peels, the heavy stucco will peel right off with it in massive chunks.

-The Protocol: We must Sandblast the entire exterior to strip the paint and expose the raw aggregate.
-This is the only way to guarantee a mechanical bond that meets ASTM standards.
+- The Protocol: We must Sandblast the entire exterior to strip the paint and expose the raw aggregate of the original brown coat.
+This is the only professional way to guarantee a structural mechanical bond that meets ASTM standards.

 2. Material Selection: Cement vs. Acrylic